 Bad News for the Easyriders Motorcycle Rodeo Tour

 Now let us get back to what is going on with Easyriders and the 2020 Easyriders Rodeo Tour.
 One day out of the blue the Easyriders Magazine’s website suddenly shut down.
 Not only was this bad news for the subscribers, but it was also bad news for the Motorcycle Rodeo Tour fans.

-Now let’s get back to what is going on with Easyriders both in general as well as with the magazine.
-Most likely you’ve heard that Easyriders Magazine site suddenly shut down one day.
-In addition, there were no notifications to current or new subscribers that the magazine they had paid for or were going to pay for would soon be discontinued.
-Next, one day the Easyriders Facebook pages (including the page related to the Motorcycle Rodeos) and the company’s other websites fell quiet.
+In addition, there were no notifications to either current or new subscribers.
+So for both of them they had no idea what they paid for or what they were about to pay for would soon be discontinued.
+Next, one day the Easyriders’ Facebook pages (including the Easyriders Motorcycle Rodeo page) and the company’s other website fell silent.

 Then in a BikerNet.com article(1) it was stated that all of what was left of Easyriders was sold.
 Also in this article it says that one of the new owners runs a “clothing shop on Melrose” in Beverly Hills.